hapax/hapax.github.io/assets/chuzenji.md

 The Little Forest Inn presents a puzzle of locked and unmarked doors.
 I pick a door at random and knock quietly; nothing.
 I knock harder.
-A woman in her late 30s shuffles to the door
+A woman in her late 30s shuffles out of the murk and lets me in.
+She has an air of

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>